jelix/JelixDatabase/README.md

 Lightweight PHP abstraction layer to access and query SQL databases.

 It supports Mysql 5.6+, Postgresql 9.6+, Sqlite 3.
 It supports partially (Schema API not fully implemented) SQLServer 2012+ and OCI.
+There is a connector using PDO, so you can use other databases (except with the Schema API).

 This library has been extracted from the [Jelix](https://jelix.org) framework 1.7, and has been modernized a bit.